-- Good software must be easy to use and iMyFone D-Port is a fine example.
+- Good software must be easy to use and iMyFone D-Port is a good example.

 How to Easily Back Up iMessages from iPhone to PC/Mac

 With the following easy operations, you can transfer iMessages from iPhone to computer as a backup in case you have been blocked by friends and lose their iMessages.
-And before the start, you can go to iMyFone D-Port’s official page to download the Free Trial.
+Before the start, you can go to iMyFone D-Port's official page to download the Free Trial.

 Step 1.
 Select Data Types and Connect iPhone

-Click Export from iOS Device tab and click Start.
 D-Port will show all the data types it supports to back up and automatically select them all.
 You can also uncheck Select all and then choose the ones you need.
-And then click Next to connect your iPhone to the iMyFone program.
+Then click Next to connect your iPhone to the iMyFone program.

 Step 2.
 Scan iPhone and Preview Messages to Choose

-Once the connection is completed, click Scan and D-Port will take a minute scan the data, including iMessages on your iPhone.
+D-Port will start to scan the data, including iMessages on your iPhone.
 After scanning, you will see all the iMessages.
 Preview them to find the ones you need to back up and then choose them.